toreskovic/AtlantisEngine/README.md

 ### Windows

 ```
-git checkout Windows
 cmake -B build -D CMAKE_BUILD_TYPE=Release
 python set_active_project.py AtlantisBunnyMark
 ```

-You should now see your .sln and .vcxproj files inside the build directory.
+You should now see your .sln and .vcxproj files inside the build folder.

 You can build the AtlantisBunnyMark project now.